On Approximability of Steiner Tree in $\ell_p$-metrics: String Metrics

 \section{String Metrics}

-In this section, we show how \apx-hardness of \dst in the Hamming metric implies \apx-hardness of \dst in the Ulam and edit metrics, using known near-isometric embeddings.
+In this section, we show how \apx-hardness of \dst in the Hamming metric implies \apx-hardness of \dst in the Ulam and edit distance metrics, using known near-isometric embeddings.
+This is Theorems \ref{thm: ulam hardness} and \ref{thm: edit hardness}, respectively.
 Let $\Sigma$ be an alphabet and $\Sigma^*$ be the set of strings over the alphabet $\Sigma$.
 Then let $\ED : \Sigma^* \times \Sigma^* \to \R$, the \textit{edit distance} between strings.
 That is, the minimum number of single character deletions, insertions, and substitutions required to modify one string into the other.
 The Ulam metric $\UD$ is the same edit distance except with input strings restricted to those without repeated characters.